 RELATED: Soft Credit Pull vs. Hard Credit Pull

 Soft inquiries are also used for credit card pre-approvals.
 However, if you’re pre-approved for a credit card, this doesn’t mean you’re guaranteed to get it.
-Soft inquiries don’t present the full picture of your financial health, and you could still be denied once you actually apply for a card.
+Soft inquiries don’t present the complete picture of your financial health, and you could still be denied once you apply for a card.
 A hard inquiry is a full credit check.
 The issuers and lenders will pull your records from one of the major credit bureaus and determine whether you’re eligible for their credit line.
-This does leave a trace on your credit report and making multiple credit card applications will temporarily damage your credit score.
+This leaves a trace on your credit report, and making multiple credit card applications will temporarily damage your credit score.